-Take him to the vet
+Take Your Cat to the Vet

-Make a commitment to regular play
+Make a Commitment to Regular Play

-Getting your feline up and moving is one of the most effective means of accelerating heart rate and helping burn calories, but unless you bring your cat on regular walks, you'll have to get a bit creative.
+Getting your feline up and moving is one of the most effective means of accelerating heart rate and burning calories.
+But, unless you are able to bring your cat on regular walks, you'll have to get a bit creative.
 Invest in a few engaging cat toys that make sounds and can pique interest.
-Hide the toys inside of a paper bag or search for feathery toys that can dangle behind you and can be chased.
+Hide the toys inside of a paper bag or search for feathery toy that can dangle behind you and can be chased.

-A change in diet
+A Change in Diet